Our Iconic Polinators

 Bumblebees are very important for the pollination of many native plant species in our area.
 They are active at lower temperatures than honey bees and in rainier weather because they can generate heat and regulate their body temperature.
 Bumblebees are social bees, like honey bees, they live in a communal hive which has between 50 - 500 bees (honey bee colonies will have 5000 - 40000 bees).
-Most of the bumblebee colonies I've worked with in Oregon have less than 100 bees.
+Most of the bumblebee colonies I've worked with in Oregon have around 100 bees.

 Each spring queen bumblebees that have hibernated through the winter emerge and begin to look for a good nest location.
-Popular nesting locations for bumblebees are abandon mouse holes or empty bird nests.
+Popular nesting locations for bumblebees are abandon mouse holes or an empty bird house.
 Once a queen chooses her nest location for the year, she begins to build out the wax structure.
 When the nest structure is finished, it will generally be circular and about the size of a dinner plate with a very bulbus surface.
 It may be helpful to know that a bumblebee nest will only last for one year (generally until around October).

 Living with Bumbles